ADolbyB/c-lang-intro/README.md

-# c-lang-intro
-The First Programming Language I learned
+# Intro to C Programming

+This is code I wrote as part of an Introduction to Programming in C.

+During this course, I used the open-source [Code::Blocks IDE](https://www.codeblocks.org/).